It is easy to match your watch to your suit if you know where to start.

 Chrono watches can have both leather or metal bands.
 Each of these offers some very sleek versions that can look rather dressy.
 Still, these are strictly for casual occasions.

 This category of watches is the least dressy of all options.
-It is less of a watch and more of a high functioning piece of technology.
-It makes calls, sends texts, and has apps on it.
-Oh, right…it also tells time.
+It is less of a watch and more of a high functioning piece of technology that makes calls, sends texts, and has apps on it.
+Oh, right… it also tells time.

 Smartwatches did initially not try to look stylish.
 They pretty much looked like the computer that they are, just sitting there on your wrist.